As an Amazon Associate I earn from qualifying purchases. Click for details.

 Sometimes, anomalies in photos are simply odd.
 There may be an explanation for this picture, but we can’t be sure.
 For every ‘normal’ explanation, at least three of us can argue convincingly that the normal explanation doesn’t fit the time, location and conditions of the photo.

-I’m reluctant to label this ‘ecto’, because it could be something else.
-However, it’s the subtle kind of anomaly that’s easily overlooked when you’re expecting orbs, a vortex, or something more dramatic.
+I’m reluctant to label this NOLA anomaly ‘ecto’, because it could be something else.
+However, it’s the subtle kind of image that’s easily overlooked when you’re expecting orbs, a vortex, or something more dramatic.

-For many of us, the subtle anomalies can be more interesting than the obvious ones.
+For many of us, these subtle anomalies can be more interesting than the obvious ones.